What are the role and power of WIP limits in Kanban management?

 This feature is a crucial practice in the Kanban method.
 Here’s how an online Kanban board example looks like in Hygger.io:

 Limiting work in progress allows teams to balance work and boost predictability.
-This is rather important for organizing a pull-based system.
+It is rather important for organizing a pull-based system.
 The team that owns the workflow identifies such WIP board limits.

 Why Do We Need WIP Limits?